 If you have other models of Samsung phones, Samsung Pay will NOT work.

 Samsung Pay incorporates a variety of security precautions including: fingerprint/biometric or PIN, as well as tokenized card and secure NFC and MST communication.
 Tokenization of a card means your smartphone will not send your actual card information but rather a virtual account number that “stands in” for your actual card number during purchases.
 Major retailers, phone providers and card brands support the safety and security of this product.

 Do Dupaco cards work with Samsung Pay?

 Beginning February 8, 2016, Dupaco's VISA card will be compatible with Samsung Pay.
-Dupaco’s debit MasterCard is forecast to be compatible with Samsung Pay in late 2016 to early 2017.
+Dupaco’s debit MasterCard is forecast to be compatible with Samsung Pay in early summer of 2017.

 How do I load a card into my Samsung phone?

 The first step is to install the Samsung Pay app from the phone’s app store.
 Compatible credit and/or debit cards can be easily loaded into the phone using the Samsung payment app.
 You can take a picture of your card or manually enter the information.
 Upon completion of the entry of card information you will you will either 1) receive immediate approval to use your device, or 2) you may be prompted to call an 800 number shown on the device for an added layer of security.
 Up to 10 payment cards can be loaded into the device.
 Ensure that your Dupaco Visa credit card or EMV MoneyCard debit card is the first choice.